These wealth management apps can save your finances in 2022

-Overwood is an investment platform that protects its users principal and enables then to earn up to 12% per annum.
-This platform invests in mutual funds, money market instruments, government bonds, credit-backed instruments, capital market instruments, and treasury bills, offering 8 – 15% annual interest rate on investment.
+Overwood is an investment platform that protects its users' principal and enables then to earn up to 12% per annum.
+This platform invests in mutual funds, money market instruments, government bonds, credit-backed instruments, capital market instruments, and treasury bills, offering an 8 – 15% annual interest rate on investment.

 Cowrywise is designed to help its users to save as little as 100 Naira using multiple plans and circles.
-The app also has a feature for mutual funds in dollars and naira as well as emergency fund plan that ensure you don't touch your main plan.> **Also Read:** [Piggyvest versus Cowrywise: The tussle thus far...](/piggyvest-vs-cowrywise/)
+The app also has a feature for mutual funds in dollars and naira as well as an emergency fund plan that ensures you don't touch your main plan.

 Piggyvest enables its users to save money to meet their goals.
 Users can choose to save little amounts of money periodically (daily, weekly or monthly) towards a specific target or lock away funds for a specified period of time.

-The platform also offer people the opportunity to invest their money in various ventures and get up to 25% return on investments for as little as eight months or more.
-Saving money attracts up to 13% interests.
+The platform also offers people the opportunity to invest their money in various ventures and get up to 25% return on investments for as little as eight months or more.
+Saving money attracts up to 13% interest.

 In 2019, Piggyvest introduced Investify so users can invest in low-risk investment opportunities.
 Founded in 2016 by Joshua Chibueze and Odunayo Eweniyi, Piggyvest is arguably the biggest digital savings and investment technology platform in Nigeria.
 They have over three million users.